4Catalyzer/graphql-node-resource/README.md

 The following is a list of suggested best practices:
 1. One HttpResource for one GraphQL type: an HttpResource should be responsible for fetching a single Resource.

-## Example Application

-For a full end-to-end example of this library, see [example/README.md](example/README.md).
-This demonstrates how to connect this library to a real backend REST API.